asreview/asreview/docs/source/lab/data_labeled.rst

 In **Oracle mode**, if labels are available for a part of the dataset, the labels will be automatically detected and used for :ref:`Prior Knowledge
-<project_create:Prior Knowledge>`.
+<lab/project_create:Prior Knowledge>`.
 The first iteration of the model
 will then be based on these decisions and used to predict relevance scores for the unlabeled part of the data.
 It is usefull when a large number of records is needed for training, or when  updating a systematic review, or to